What Am I Entitled To In a Divorce?

 - Unchanged Ownership – One party will continue to live in the house, but the ownership of the property remained unchanged.

-What are my rights as a spouse in a divorce?
+What are my divorce rights as a spouse?

 Above all, it will try and ensure that the welfare of any young children is protected.